-But worry not.
 As always Compare My Move are here with some top advice on choosing your move date.
-Whether you are buying or renting, we highlight tips and considerations below which should be taken when deciding when to move.
+Whether you are buying or renting, we highlight tips and considerations below which should be taken when deciding when to move out.

-For example, thoroughly reading and understanding your rental agreement will give you an idea of any notice you will need to give on moving out of the property.
+You should read your rental agreement a few times to ensure you understand the document.
+This will give you an idea of any notice you will need to give on moving out of the property.
 It will also help you understand any work that may need to be done in order to qualify to receive your deposit back in full once you have moved.

-For example, it may state that the house or flat needs to be professionally cleaned with no stains, marks or scuffs on flooring and any cosmetic alterations such as paint or hooks for pictures needing to be put back to their original state.
+For example, it may state that the house or flat needs to be professionally cleaned with no stains, marks or scuffs on flooring.
+It may also ask for any cosmetic alterations such as paint or hooks for pictures needing to be put back to their original state.

 Once you have read through your agreement and understood the timelines in terms of your commitment, as well as any waiting time in terms of moving into your new property, you will be able to select a move date that fits accordingly.

-When buying a property or moving from a property you own it can be a little more tricky to find a suitable date to secure as your official day of moving.
-This is especially true when you are part of a chain of movers waiting for properties to become available to move, therefore having an external force which dictates when you will be able to physically move.
+When buying a property or moving out from a property you own, it can be more difficult to choose and secure a moving date.
+This is especially true when you're part of a chain of movers waiting for properties to become available.
+This means having an external force which dictates when you will be able to physically move.

-One of the other major factors which will impact your moving date is whether you are also moving your job.
-This can impact in two ways.
-Firstly, if you are moving far away, the start date of your new and finish date of your old job may well dictate exactly when you are able to move.
-For example, if you are able to move immediately, but your working contract does not end for a month then either you will have to wait to move or accept that there will be a long commute.
+One of the other major factors which will impact you choosing your moving date is whether you're also moving your job.
+This can impact you in two ways.
+Firstly, if you're moving far away, the start date of your new job and finish date of your old one may well dictate exactly when you are able to move.
+For example, if you are able to move immediately, but your working contract does not end for a month, then you'll either have to wait to move or accept that there will be a long commute.

-Equally it is likely that you will need some time off in order to move and settle into your new home.
-Of course, if your new employer is understanding and flexible they may allow you a few days to undertake the effort involved in moving.
-Yet in many cases this isn’t possible, so communicating well with your employer your moving plans and requesting some leave or unpaid leave will give you some time to get this done.
+Equally, it's likely that you will need some time off to move out and settle into your new home.
+Of course, if your new employer is understanding and flexible, they may allow you a few days to undertake the effort involved in moving.
+Yet in many cases this isn’t possible, so communicating with your employer about your moving plans and requesting some leave or unpaid leave will give you time to get this done.

 Do any members of your household attend school or local college?

-If you're moving house with children securing a moving date can be even more of a challenge.
+If you're moving house with children, choosing a moving date can be even more of a challenge.
 This does depend at which stage the individual in question is at in their education.
-For example, if they are at a crucial point during their school career, such as close to exams, then it is unlikely that a school will let them leave until their exams are over or there is a natural break such as a major holiday break.
+For example, if they are at a crucial point during their time at school, such as exams, then it's unlikely that a school will let them leave until the period is over or there's a natural break/holiday.

-It is also worth considering how emotionally difficult this process may be for those within education.
-It is likely that they will have created a friend group and will be familiar with the school environment and those that work there.
+It's also worth considering how emotionally difficult this process may be for those within education.
+It's likely that they will have created a friend group and will be familiar with the school environment and those that work there.
 Pulling them out of this without much warning or time to adjust can be upsetting.
-For this reason, where possible it is best to move during a natural school break, in order to provide a natural process of leaving.
+For this reason, where possible, it's best to move during a natural school break in order to provide a natural process of leaving.
 This will also benefit with starting at the new place of education as most syllabuses will be gently broken back into after a break.